marcalpla/kestra-aws-lab/README.md

 ## Configuration

 The Cloudformation stack is defined in the template file from the `template` directory.
-In the `config` directory, you can find the configuration file passed to the Kestra container.
-In the `init` directory, you can find the init script that will be executed when the Kestra container starts for the first time.
+In the `config` directory, you can find the configuration file passed to the Kestra service.
+In the `init` directory, you can find the init script that will be executed when the Kestra service starts for the first time.